-FASB has proposed an update to ASC 842 that would affect non-public companies with leased assets.
+FASB has proposed an update to ASC 842 discount rate guidance that would affect non-public companies with leased assets.

 The advantage of using the risk-free rate practical expedient is that it eases the administrative burden of capturing an incremental borrowing rate for each lease.
 The disadvantage of using the risk-free rate is that there’s an inverse relationship between the interest rate and the net present value of lease payments.
 So as the interest rate goes down, the calculated lease liability goes up.